HimayRadec/nextjs-skeleton/README.md

 You will also need a DB_NAME environment variable which will be where all the users in your mongodb uri will be stored.
 For example: DATABASE_NAME=HimayHue

+TODO: Explain authjs and middleware and adapater with edge runtime.
+Also